jameshanlon/cheese/cheese/pages/home-surveys.md

 permitting).
 </div>

 Below are our prices for various sizes of home.
-Please note that **main rooms** means any large room: including living rooms, dining rooms, kitchen-dining rooms, bedrooms and conservatories, but not bathrooms, separate kitchens, utility spaces or garages.
-Two living rooms which have been 'knocked-through' into one room will be charged as two rooms.
+Please note that **bedrooms** includes any converted to work-from-home or studio use.

 <!--We do offer **free surveys** to households on low incomes.
 We assess
 eligibility for free surveys on a case-by-case basis.
 It will be useful for us